cookeem/kubeadm-ha/README.md

   kubeadm join --token 7f276c.0741d82a5337f526 192.168.20.28:6443 --discovery-token-ca-cert-hash sha256:a4a1eaf725a0fc67c3028b3063b92e6af7f2eb0f4ae028f12b3415a6fd2d2a5e
 ```

-* on devops-master03: use kubeadm to init master cluster
+* on devops-master03: use kubeadm to init master cluster, make sure pod kube-apiserver-{current-node-name} is in running status

 ```
 # you will found that output token and discovery-token-ca-cert-hash are the same with devops-master01